Compare Bank Account Rates and Features

 Since some banks reserve their boxes for existing account-holders, we recommend that you start your search at the bank you currently use for checking and savings accounts.
 In one case, we found that BB&T Bank rents safety deposit boxes exclusively to its existing account customers.
 If you find that none of your nearby bank branches have any boxes, the next step is to use other bank websites to locate and call up branches close to you.
 Even if you don't have an account at those banks, the low availability of safety deposit boxes means you might not have a choice.

 People in larger cities also have the option of renting boxes with private vault companies.
-While such companies tend to charge much more than even the best banks, their exclusive focus on security services means that you'll get better value from their safety deposit boxes.
+While such companies tend to charge much more than banks, their exclusive focus on security services means that you'll get better value from their safety deposit boxes.
 Private vaults will often have better availability, larger box sizes, 24/7 access and a slew of enhanced security measures not found in a typical bank branch.
 Some private vaults also offer built-in insurance coverage for the contents of your deposit box, up to a certain amount.